 A list of blogs I used to follow but I don’t anymore.
 I loved them in the past.
 I’ve grown up past them.
 Still recommend you spend some time there.

-A list of PF blogs from Switzerland 🙂
+A list of FIRE/PF blogs from Switzerland 🙂

 Finance / Investing

 Here’s a list of blogs/websites in the field of investing.
 Investing is a core component of the Earn-Save-Invest trilogy.
 Investing, especially psychology of investing, is also becoming a side passion of mine.
 It’s helping me on my lifelong mission to get to know myself.

 Before moving on: the blogs I’m sharing here are mostly focusing on the psychology of money, on behavioral economics.
 If you’re looking for an “investment guru” who will point at underrated shares… those are not the resources you’re looking for.